 About The Company

-Fred gives credit to his friend, Genoa, who inspired him to make resin incense.
-Genoa approached him one day with a handful of sticky pinon resin harvested from the New Mexico pinon trees and asked “Fred, you know all about incense; why don’t you try to make incense out of this pure resin?”
-And thus, the beginning of Fred Soll’s® pure resin incense.
+Fred credits his friend Genoa with inspiring him to create resin incense.
+One day, Genoa approached him holding a handful of sticky piñon resin harvested from the piñon trees of New Mexico and said, “Fred, you know all about incense—why don’t you try making incense from this pure resin?”

 We fell in love, way back when.